 However, there are nuances you need to understand before going through anyone's trash.
 Use the checklist below to make sure you stay legal and avoid run-ins with law enforcement.

 Check Local Laws for “Garbage Ordinances"

 To learn the specifics in your city, you can research your state laws online and find helpful links to state and county websites.
 From there, the ordinances are often searchable or listed under waste or garbage sections.
 The more granular you can get with these laws, the safer you will be.
-Think of dumpster diving laws as a funnel and check with each level during every step:
+Think of dumpster diving laws as a funnel and check with each level: